Teeth Whitening: Procedure & Costs

 Teeth whitening is a cosmetic procedure that helps to lighten teeth by removing stains and discolouration.
 All teeth whitening products contain peroxide, either as carbamide peroxide (CP) or hydrogen peroxide (HP).

-You can whiten your teeth at home with an over-the-counter treatment, but you will achieve better results by visiting one of our approved dentists, as their treatments typically contain a higher percentage of peroxide and are less abrasive, leading to more effective results without damaging your tooth enamel.
+You can whiten your teeth at home with an over-the-counter treatment, but you will achieve better results by visiting one of our approved dentists, as their treatments typically contain a higher percentage of peroxide and are less abrasive.
+This leads to more effective results without damaging your tooth enamel.

 What Happens During Teeth Whitening Treatment?

-For in-chair whitening, your dentist will first place either a rubber shield or gel on your gums prior to your whitening treatment.
+For in-chair whitening, your dentist will first place either a rubber shield or gel on your gums.
 This protects your gums and other soft tissues from the effects of bleaching.
 They will then apply the whitening product to your teeth.
 Typically the active agent in whitening products is either hydrogen peroxide or carbamide peroxide.
-The active ingredients in the whitening product are broken down and as oxygen gets into the enamel on your teeth, your stains are removed.
-This leaves you with a brighter smile.
+The active ingredients are broken down and as oxygen gets into the enamel on your teeth, stains are removed, leaving you with a brighter smile.
 Some treatment may also involve using a light or laser to activate the whitening product.